Conformally invariant differential operators on Heisenberg groups and minimal representations: Introduction

 \chapter{Introduction}

-The classification of all irreducible unitary representations of a semisimple Lie group is a natural problem in representation theory which is still unsolved for most groups.
-A guiding principle for the classification is the orbit philosophy which proposes a tight relation between the unitary dual of a semisimple group $G$ and the set of coadjoint orbits in the dual $\frakg^*$ of the Lie algebra $\frakg$ of $G$ by \emph{quantization}.
-For elliptic and hyperbolic coadjoint orbits, cohomological and parabolic induction provide explicit constructions of the corresponding unitary representations and the resulting representations make up a large part of the unitary dual.
-For nilpotent orbits, however, it is not clear how to apply the orbit philosophy to construct unitary representations.
-Among the (finitely many) nilpotent coadjoint orbits, there are one or two of minimal dimension (depending on whether the group is of Hermitian type or not).
+The classification of all irreducible unitary representations of a semisimple Lie group is one of the key problems in representation theory, and it is still unsolved for most groups.
+A guiding principle for the classification is the orbit philosophy which proposes a tight relation between the unitary dual of a semisimple group $G$ and the set of coadjoint orbits in the dual space $\frakg^*$ of the Lie algebra $\frakg$ of $G$.
+For elliptic and hyperbolic coadjoint orbits, cohomological and parabolic induction provide explicit constructions of the corresponding unitary representations, and the resulting representations make up a large part of the unitary dual.
+For nilpotent orbits, however, it is not clear in general how to apply the orbit philosophy to construct unitary representations.
+Among the finitely many nilpotent coadjoint orbits, there are one or two of minimal dimension, depending on whether the group is of Hermitian type or not.
 Irreducible unitary representations corresponding to a minimal nilpotent coadjoint orbit are called \emph{minimal representations}.

-Minimal representations are not only of importance in representation theory, but are for instance related to Fourier coefficients of automorphic forms \cite{BS18,GGKPS18,GGKPS19,KPW02}, and their realizations often establish connections to families of special functions \cite{HKMM11,Kob14} as well as interesting analytic and geometric questions \cite{KO03a,KO03b,KO03c}.
-It is therefore desirable to have convenient models for these representations.
+They are often unique and in general a group can only have finitely many equivalence classes of minimal representations.

+The most prominent example of a minimal representation is the metaplectic representation (also referred to as oscillator or Segal--Shale--Weil representation) of the metaplectic group $\Mp(n,\RR)$, a double cover of the symplectic group $\Sp(n,\RR)$ (see \cite{Wei64} for Weil's original work).
+We refer the reader to Folland's book \cite{Fol89} for a detailed account on the construction of this representation and some of its properties.
+Although the metaplectic representation plays an important role within the representation theory of the metaplectic group, it is mostly its relevance in other areas of mathematics and physics that have made this particular representation a truly fascinating object within the last few decades.

+The key role of the metaplectic representation in the representation theory of real reductive groups is in the context of the theta correspondence, also referred to as Howe's dual pair correspondence.
+This correspondence was defined by Howe~\cite{How79} and relates irreducible representations of two different groups $G_1$ and $G_2$ that occur inside the metaplectic group $\Mp(n,\RR)$ as a so-called \emph{dual pair}, i.e. $G_1$ and $G_2$ are mutual centralizers of each other.
+The theta correspondence is a map that associates to a representation $\pi$ of $G_1$ occurring inside the metaplectic representation a representation $\theta(\pi)$ of $G_2$ such that $\pi\otimes\theta(\pi)$ occurs as a quotient of the metaplectic representation restricted to $G_1\times G_2$.
+It was shown by Howe~\cite{How89} that this establishes a bijection between certain irreducible representations of $G_1$ and $G_2$.